Navitas Semiconductor Corp (NVTS) Shares Rise Despite Market Challenges - News Heater

 Click here for full details and to join for free

-The average price predicted for Navitas Semiconductor Corp (NVTS) by analysts is $11.65, which is $4.92 above the current market price.
-The public float for NVTS is 112.60M, and at present, short sellers hold a 9.67% of that float.
-On October 05, 2023, the average trading volume of NVTS was 1.96M shares.
+The average price point forecasted by analysts for Navitas Semiconductor Corp (NVTS) is $11.65, which is $5.29 above the current market price.
+The public float for NVTS is 112.60M, and currently, short sellers hold a 9.67% ratio of that float.
+The average trading volume of NVTS on October 11, 2023 was 1.94M shares.

 NVTS’s Market Performance

-NVTS’s stock has seen a -2.04% decrease for the week, with a -21.56% drop in the past month and a -32.77% fall in the past quarter.
-The volatility ratio for the week is 4.23%, and the volatility levels for the past 30 days are at 4.16% for Navitas Semiconductor Corp.
-The simple moving average for the past 20 days is -9.45% for NVTS’s stock, with a -6.37% simple moving average for the past 200 days.
+NVTS’s stock has seen a -4.79% decrease for the week, with a -21.58% drop in the past month and a -38.49% fall in the past quarter.
+The volatility ratio for the week is 6.20%, and the volatility levels for the past 30 days are at 4.68% for Navitas Semiconductor Corp The simple moving average for the past 20 days is -9.79% for NVTS’s stock, with a -12.19% simple moving average for the past 200 days.

 Analysts’ Opinion of NVTS